Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-3638 Regulation on Doctoral Training.md

     Department (maximum 02 months).
-After a maximum period of 03 months from the date the independent reviewer receives the thesis dossier, if the training unit or Training Board does not receive the independent reviewer\'s comments, the training unit or Training Board may invite another independent reviewer to replace it.
+After a maximum period of 03 months from the date the independent reviewer receives the thesis dossier, if the training unit or Training Board does not receive the independent reviewer's comments, the training unit or Training Board may invite another independent reviewer to replace it.
 6. Processing the results of independent thesis review
     a)  If both independent reviewers agree, the thesis will be defended